tymyrddin/purple/source/docs/knowledge-transfer/index.rst

-Knowledge transfer and IR playbook development
+Knowledge transfer and playbook development
 ======================================================

 .. image:: /_static/images/incident-playbook.png
   :alt: A stick figure is writing on a giant scroll labeled 'Incident Playbook'.
 Another stick figure is erasing a step and writing a better one.
 A third stick figure is adding a 'Post-Mortem Lesson' sticky note to the margin.
 The playbook is shown as a messy, evolving document, not a pristine book.

 Weaving security wisdom into the fabric of how an organisation operates, making sure critical knowledge is not just stored in a document, but can be actively used and understood by all.

 .. toctree::
    :glob: